 Students are allowed to apply for a State Subsidy paid by the Government of the Republic of Cyprus.
-The subsidy ranges depending on the socio-economic status of the student (normally between €2,563 and €3,417), and is paid at the end of each academic year.
+The subsidy ranges depending on the socio-economic status of the student (normally between \in 2,563 and \in 3,417), and is paid at the end of each academic year.

-The Ministry of Education and Culture has set certain eligibility criteria which a student must meet before their application is accepted.
+The Ministry of Education, Sport and Youthhas set certain eligibility criteria which a student must meet before their application is accepted.
 Applicants may contact the College's Student Affairs Office for further information.